HumanCellAtlas/dcp-community/rfcs/text/0000-conceptual-data-model.md

 - How should the re-analysis not change results be modeled?

 - Is the graph external to the metadata entities, allowing them to be shared by multiple nodes in a global graph, or are the entity instances the nodes?
-That is, are the entity attributes of the nodes or the nodes themselves?
+That is, are the entity instances attributes of the nodes or the nodes themselves?
 The current implementation with links.json supports both models, however, this needs to be explicitly defined.

 - How are projects versioned?
 Currently, the only project version is the version of the metadata instance, which doesn't reflect the contained data.
 Is project versioning need beyond releases?